smmurdock/Udacity-SQL-Udiddit/README.md

 ## Instructions

-All your tasks are outlined in a single Google Docs document here(opens in a new tab), which you should make a copy from (do not request access).
-A Word version of this template has also been attached at the bottom of this page.
-To complete the project, you’ll have to make your own copy of this document to document your findings and steps.
+All your tasks are outlined in a single Google Docs document; make your own copy of this document to document your findings and steps.
 This document will constitute your final submission for the project.

 ### You need to complete the following in the template:

-Part I: Investigate the existing schema
+- Part I: Investigate the existing schema
-Part II: Create the DDL for your new schema
+- Part II: Create the DDL for your new schema
-Part III: Migrate the provided data
+- Part III: Migrate the provided data